ejeschke/ginga/doc/manual/customizing.rst

 Configuration Options
 =====================

-Ginga uses a configuration directory in which various configuration settings can be saved and loaded as individual configuration files.
+Ginga examines a configuration directory on startup to check for any configuration files or customization of the default behavior.

 .. note:: The configuration area is determined first by examining the
           environment variable `GINGA_HOME`.
 If that is not set, then `$HOME/.ginga` (Mac OS X, Linux) or
           `$HOMEDRIVE:$HOMEPATH\\.ginga` (Windows) will be used.

-Examples of these configuration files with comments describing the effects of the parameters can be found in `.../ginga/examples/configs`.
+Examples of the types of configuration files with comments describing the effects of the parameters can be found in `.../ginga/examples/configs`.
-Many of the plugins have preferences that are only changed via a plugin-specific configuration file (e.g. `plugin_Pick.cfg`).
+Many of the plugins have their own configuration file, with preferences that are only changed via that file.
+You can copy an example configuration file to your Ginga settings area and change the settings
-You can copy an example configuration file to your Ginga settings area and change the settings to your liking.
+to your liking.

-.. note:: Usually it is sufficient to simply close the plugin and open
+Usually it is sufficient to simply close the plugin and open it again to pick up any settings changes, but some changes may require a viewer restart to take effect.

-          it again to pick up any settings changes, but some changes may require a viewer restart to take effect.
+Channels also use configuration files to store many different settings for the channel viewer windows.
+When a channel is created, the reference viewer looks to see if there is a configuration file for that channel in the configuration area; if so, the settings therein are used to configure it.
+If not, the settings for the generic startup channel "Image" are used to configure the new channel.
+The "Preferences" plugin can be used to set many of the channel settings.
+If you set these for the "Image" channel and use the "Save" button, other channels will inherit them.
+You can also manually copy the example file from `.../ginga/examples/configs/channel_Image.cfg` to your configuration area and edit it if you prefer.

 .. _sec-bindings: